|South Africa's Sport and Recreation Act defines a National Federation.|

 Once the clubs have created a framework for competition, the clubs generally come together to form the federation.

 Mind Sports South Africa (MSSA) (https://www.facebook.com/mindsportssa) is no different.
 Some of the member clubs date back as far as the 1970's (Wits Wargames Club which was founded in 1979) whereas MSSA was only founded in 1985.

 This is true for swimming as well where clubs in what was known as the Transvaal were founded as early as 1884, but Swimming South Africa (SSA) was only founded in 1899.
 FINA, the international federation, was then founded in 1908.

 Even in football, a British club like Cambridge was founded in 1846, the Football Association (English) was only founded in 1863 whereas the international federation (FIFA) was only constituted in 1904.

 However, what is important to note is that at no time does government become involved in the creation of these national sport bodies.

 In fact government involvement is decidedly frowned upon and discouraged by the international controlling bodies.

-So, just like any other sport, eSports has done its time in developing the national federation with the first clubs being formed in the 1970's, the national federation being formed in 1985, and the international federation (the IeSF) being formally constituted in 2008.
+So, just like any other sport, esports has done its time in developing the national federation with the first clubs being formed in the 1970's, the national federation being formed in 1985, and International Esports Federation (IESF) being formally constituted in 2008.